 Greg’s print got me into making seagulls.
 I blogged about the first felt seagulls I made here, and now I have a flock of five.
 My plan is to turn the flock into a mobile to hang above baby’s bassinet, but first I need some driftwood – two or three lengths of smooth, bleached-out wood – so we’ve got to get to a surf beach soon.

 I kept messing with the design as I made each one, and settled on a few features I really like.
-Firstly, woollen felt is far superior to synthetic felt for its shape and texture.
+Firstly, it became very clear that woollen felt is far superior to synthetic felt for its shape and texture.
 I guess I knew that already, but making a repeat design with different materials clearly confirmed the difference.
 Secondly, I prefer the flat-end tail, with texture stitched into the whole length using white thread, not grey.
 Thirdly, the bodies looks better stitched and turned (even though its fiddly), rather than un-turned and blanket stitched.
 Finally, using pipe cleaners to stiffen the wings was a great call; the wire allows the wings to be shaped and the tips uplifted.

 If you’re into the idea of whales, polar bears, seagulls and other cool ocean wildlife, check out my Pinterest board on that theme.
 Lots of cool graphics, illustrations, ceramics, woodwork, sewing patterns and other ideas.